renpy/renpy/sphinx/source/screen_actions.rst

 Ren'Py-defined input values inherit from InputValue, which means that all values also include Enable(), Disable(), and Toggle() methods that return actions that enable, disable, and toggle editing, respectively.
+See also the :func:`DisableAllInputValues` action.

 .. include:: inc/input_value